HEnquist/camilladsp/README.md

 - `32bit`: Perform all calculations with 32-bit floats (instead of 64)
 - `neon`: Enable the experimental Neon support for aarch64 in the resampler.
 Note that this only works on 64-bit arm, and requires a very recent nightly rust compiler.

-The `websocket` feature is included in the default features, meaning it will e enabled if you don't specify anything.
+The `websocket` feature is included in the default features, meaning it will be enabled if you don't specify anything.

 Cargo doesn't allow disabling a single default feature, but you can disable the whole group with the `--no-default-features` flag.
 Then you have to manually add all the ones you want.

+The `pulse-backend` feature requires PulseAudio and its development files.
+To install:
+- Fedora: ```sudo dnf install pulseaudio-libs-devel```
+- Debian/Ubuntu etc: ```sudo apt-get install libpulse-dev```
+- Arch:  ```sudo pacman -S libpulse```

-The `jack-backend` feature requires jack and its development files to be installed.
+The `jack-backend` feature requires jack and its development files.
 To install:
 - Fedora: ```sudo dnf install jack-audio-connection-kit jack-audio-connection-kit-devel```
 - Debian/Ubuntu etc: ```sudo apt-get install jack libjack-dev```
 - Arch:  ```sudo pacman -S jack```